 “There were so many people that came with weapons given to them by the French government and they all came.
 There were machetes, there were axes, arrows … and bullets,” she said.

 Alice was struck in the head with some kind of blunt force weapon that had a nail sticking out and she was speared in the shoulder.
 She also lost her hand in the process thanks to a chop from Emmanuel.
 Meanwhile, a group of men cut her child in two.
 Her husband was also attacked but he had less serious injuries.

 “It has been much worse.
 It’s been a long time and that is why it doesn’t look as bad,” she explained as she showed the journalists her scars.
 “At that point [you are in another state of mind] so you don’t know who is doing what.”

 The perpetrators believed that Alice was dead and dumped her unconscious body along with the mangled remains of deceased victims.
 Many of the bodies were ravaged by hungry dogs.

-The few people that remained alive in the pile of death, the Rwandan Patriotic Front (the rebel group that ultimately took power and ended the genocide in July 4, 1994 when it overtook the capital of Kigali) rescued them and took them to receive medical help.
+For the few people that remained alive in the pile of death, the Rwandan Patriotic Front (the rebel group that ultimately took power and ended the genocide in July 4, 1994, when it overtook the capital of Kigali) rescued them and took them to receive medical help.

 “They didn’t know some people were still alive, so [I] was taken sometime after others were taken,” Alice explained.
 “They couldn’t tell who was alive or dead.
 Their bodies were filled with [maggots].”